cheyennen0503/sass/entries/entry04.md

-# Entry 4: fast Learning
+# Entry 4: Fast Learning
 For this week, I had to pick up the pace with my learning.
 I finished up the last three sections of learning SASS codecademy.

 ## Mixins and the "&" Selector